-Kinetic Theory of Gases: Derivation of Maxwell's law of distribution of velocities and its experimental verification, Mean free path (Zeroth Order), Transport Phenomena: Viscosity, Conduction and Diffusion (for vertical case), Law of equipartition of energy (no derivation) and its applications to specific heat of gases; mono-atomic and diatomic gases.
-(10 Lectures)
+Kinetic Theory of Gases: Derivation of Maxwell's law of distribution of velocities and its experimental verification, Mean free path (Zeroth Order).
+(4 Lectures)

-Theory of Radiation: Blackbody radiation, Spectral distribution, Concept of Energy Density, Derivation of Planck's law, Deduction of Wien's distribution law, Rayleigh-Jeans Law, Stefan Boltzmann Law and Wien's displacement law from Planck's law.
+Theory of Radiation: Blackbody radiation, Spectral distribution, Concept of Energy Density, Derivation of Planck's law, Wien's distribution law, Rayleigh-Jeans Law, Stefan Boltzmann Law and Wien's displacement law from Planck's law (Statement only).

 Statistical Mechanics: Phase space, Macrostate and Microstate, Entropy and Thermodynamic probability, Maxwell-Boltzmann law - distribution of velocity - Quantum statistics - Fermi-Dirac distribution law - electron gas - Bose-Einstein distribution law - photon gas - comparison of three statistics.
-(12 Lectures)
+(8 Lectures)

-- Thermal Physics, S. Garg, R. Bansal and C. Ghosh, 1993, Tata McGraw-Hill. - A Treatise on Heat, Meghnad Saha, and B.N.
-Srivastava, 1969, Indian Press. - Thermodynamics, Enrico Fermi, 1956, Courier Dover Publications. - Heat and Thermodynamics, M.W.Zemasky and R. Dittman, 1981, McGraw Hill
+• Thermal Physics, S. Garg, R. Bansal and C. Ghosh, 1993, Tata McGraw-Hill.

-- Thermodynamics, Kinetic theory & Statistical thermodynamics, F.W.Sears & G.L.Salinger.
-1988, Narosa - University Physics, Ronald Lane Reese, 2003, Thomson Brooks/Cole.

-• Thermal Physics, A. Kumar and S.P.
+- A Treatise on Heat, Meghnad Saha, and B.N.
+Srivastava, 1969, Indian Press. - Thermodynamics, Enrico Fermi, 1956, Courier Dover Publications.
+Heat and Thermodynamics, M.W.Zemasky and R. Dittman, 1981, McGraw Hill - Thermodynamics, Kinetic theory & Statistical thermodynamics, F.W.Sears & G.L.Salinger.
+1988, Narosa - University Physics, Ronald Lane Reese, 2003, Thomson Brooks/Cole. - Thermal Physics, A. Kumar and S.P.
 Taneja, 2014, R. chand Publications.

-PHYSICS LAB-DSC 3A LAB: THERMAL PHYSICS AND STATISTICAL MECHANICS
+PHYSICS LAB-DSC 3A LAB: THERMAL PHYSICS AND STATISTICAL MECHANICS (At least 50% of the laboratory experiments should be performed) At least 30 Lectures

 - 1. To determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
 Measurement of Planck's constant using black body radiation. - 3.
 To determine Stefan's Constant. - 4.
-To determine the coefficient of thermal conductivity of copper/ good conductor by Searle's Apparatus. or - To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method / Bad conductor by cylindrical heat flow method. - 5.
-Determination of thermal conductivity of glass in the form of tube. - 6.
-To determine the coefficient of thermal conductivity of a bad conductor by Lee and Charlton's disc method. - 7.
+To determine the coefficient of thermal conductivity of copper/ good conductor by Searle's Apparatus. - 5.
+To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method / Bad conductor by cylindrical heat flow method.
+Or

+Determination of thermal conductivity of glass in the form of tube.

+- 6. To determine the coefficient of thermal conductivity of a bad conductor by Lee and Charlton's disc method. - 7.
 To determine the temperature co-efficient of resistance by Platinum resistance thermometer. - 8.
 To study the variation of thermo emf across two junctions of a thermocouple with temperature. - 9.
 To record and analyze the cooling temperature of an hot object as a function of time using a thermocouple and suitable data acquisition system - 10.
-To calibrate Resistance Temperature Device (RTD) using Null Method/Off-Balance Bridge/ Determination of temperature co efficient of resistance by using meter bridge.
+To calibrate Resistance Temperature Device (RTD) using Null Method/Off-Balance Bridge. - 11.
+Determination of temperature co efficient of resistance by using meter bridge.